makoni/couchdb-vapor/README.md

 This is a simple lib to work with CouchDB in Swift.
-- Latest version is based on async/await and requires Swift 5.6 and newer.
+- Latest version is based on async/await and requires Swift 5.7.1 or newer.
 Works with Vapor 4.50 and newer.
 - Version 1.0.0 can be used with Vapor 4 without async/await.
 Swift 5.3 is required
 - You can use the old version for Vapor 3 from vapor3 branch or using version < 1.0.0.